Shivam-Narayan/Python-complete-notes/README.md

 print(employee.get_salary())
 ```

-Private attributes are name-mangled to discourage direct access from outside the class.
+Private attributes are name-mangled by Python to discourage external access.

 ---